akiryk/tutorials-learning-lessons/GCP/fundamentals-core-infrastructure.md

 `kubectl run nameofcontainer` will run a container.
 Say "cube-c-t-l".
 `kubectl get pods` will show you the running pods.
 By default pods in a deployment are only accessible within a cluster.
 However, you can make them public by connecting a load balancer.
-You do this with `kubectl expose deployments`
+You do this with `kubectl expose deployments`.
+Kubernetes will then create a service that points to a single IP address for your pods.
+It's a networked load balancer.
+Any client that hits that IP address will be routed to a pod behind the service.

+`kubectl get services` will show you your public IP address.

+The real strength of Kubernetes is not imperative but declarative.
+Instead of issueing commands, you provide a config file that says how you want your desired end-state to look.
+Kubernetes takes care of the how.